boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {: #figure-4 title="Coordination of Transport Network Resources for the AC Provisioning" artwork-align="center"}

-### Additional Segmentation and Domains {#sec-add-seg-domains}

-More complex scenarios can happen with extra segmentation of the TN and additional TN orchestration domains.
-It is not realistic to describe every design flavor, however the main concepts presented here in terms of segmentation (provider/customer) and stitching (AC) can be reused for the integration of more complex integrations.

 ## Mapping 5G Network Slices to Transport Network Slices {#sec-mapping}

    There are multiple options for mapping 5G Network Slices to TN slices: